As we head into the NHL trade deadline on Feb. 25, remember that the fortunes of teams can change in a blink during the regular season.

 Contract: $5.175 million AAV, UFA this summer, no trade protection

 To the surprise of no one, Hayes is having his best season on average in the NHL right before it's time for that big extension.
-The 6-foot-5 center has been good for the Rangers, but their future up the gut lies with Mika Zibanejad and Filip Chytil, rather than with Hayes.
-Getting a young pivot like this at the deadline is increasingly rare.
+The 6-foot-5 center has been good for the Rangers, but their future up the gut lies with Mika Zibanejad and Filip Chytil rather than Hayes.
+Getting a young pivot such as this at the deadline is increasingly rare.
 Whoever acquires Hayes will part with a first-rounder and potentially an NHL-ready piece.
-On a good, deep team (like Boston), he would be a perfect third-line center rental.
-But we have a feeling teams are going to be after him to then keep him around for a few years.
+On a good, deep team (such as Boston), he would be a perfect third-line center rental.
+But we have a feeling teams are going to be after him to keep him around for a few years.
 The Rangers have scouted the Avalanche to the point that local media thinks there's a fit.

 Contract: $3.5 million AAV, UFA this summer, 10-team no-trade list

-The Wild's recent struggles, and the strong speculation they'll be sellers, puts Staal right in the conversation for trade bait.
+The Wild's recent struggles and the strong speculation that they'll be sellers put Staal in the conversation for trade bait.
 GM Paul Fenton has no loyalty to the 34-year-old center.
-Last time Staal moved at the deadline, it was for two second-rounders and a prospect.
+The last time Staal moved at the deadline, it was for two second-rounders and a prospect.
 He'd have value for a contender as a rental.